-34.1.
+24.1.
 The University will not admit individuals based on fraudulent or plagiarised applications or documents and will investigate any persons found to have submitted any fraudulent material as part of their application, even when this information comes to light after an offer has been made or an individual has matriculated.
-In such instances the University would investigate under the Non-academic Misconduct Policy (see Section 35 below).
+In such instances the University would investigate under the Non-academic Misconduct Policy (see Section 26 below).

-35. UCAS plagiarised personal statements
+25. UCAS plagiarised personal statements

-35.1.
+25.1.
 All personal statements from UCAS applicants are run thorough the UCAS Similarity Detection Service on submission.
 Any personal statement showing a level of similarity of 10% or greater are flagged by UCAS and the University and the applicant is notified.
 The University will investigate all instances of similarity that are notified from UCAS and an application may be rejected where the University finds there are reasonable grounds to suspect a statement has been plagiarised.

-36. Non-academic misconduct
+26. Non-academic misconduct

-36.1.
-Any cases of non-academic misconduct will be addressed through the University's Non-academic Misconduct
+26.1.
+Any cases of non-academic misconduct will be addressed through the University's Non-academic Misconduct Policy.

-Policy.
 The University will take appropriate action up to and including the withdrawal of an offer or place.

-37. Feedback on admissions decisions for undergraduate course applications
+27. Feedback on admissions decisions for undergraduate course applications

-- 37.1.
+- 27.1.
 An applicant for an undergraduate course who is unsuccessful will receive formal notification detailing the University's decision including details for the rejection.
-It should be noted that the University is a highly competitive institution, and each year many applicants who apply having either met or exceeded the minimum entrance requirements, or who are predicted to do so, will not receive an offer. - 37.2.
+It should be noted that the University is a highly competitive institution, and each year many applicants who apply having either met or exceeded the minimum entrance requirements, or who are predicted to do so, will not receive an offer. - 27.2.
 The University will provide feedback on an application if requested.
 This feedback will in the main be contextual, pertaining to the relevant application pool.
 Unsuccessful applicants seeking further feedback should contact myapplication@st-andrews.ac.uk in writing within 14 days of being notified of the outcome of their application.
 The University will aim to provide feedback within 30 days of receipt of the request.
-While the University aims to provide informative feedback that is helpful to enable applicants to reflect on their progress through the application process, it may not always be possible to provide additional highly specific or tailored advice. - 37.3.
+While the University aims to provide informative feedback that is helpful to enable applicants to reflect on their progress through the application process, it may not always be possible to provide additional highly specific or tailored advice. - 27.3.
 The University is only able to provide feedback to the applicant, except where written consent has been previously given to allow us to communicate throughout the application process with a nominated third party.

-38. Part-time undergraduate applications
+28. Feedback on admissions decisions for part-time undergraduate applications

-38.1.
-The University will provide feedback to part-time undergraduate applicants up to 14 days of being notified of the outcome of their application.
-Applicants can apply for further feedback by writing to lifelonglearning@st-andrews.ac.uk.
-The University aims to respond to such requests within 30 days of receipt.
+28.1.
+The University will provide feedback to part-time undergraduate applicants if requested.
+Unsuccessful applicants seeking further feedback should contact lifelonglearning@st-andrews.ac.uk in writing within 14 days of being notified of the outcome of their application.
+The University will aim to provide feedback within 30 days of receipt of the request.